syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/net-core.md

 # Convert HTML to PDF file in ASP.NET Core

-The Syncfusion HTML to PDF converter is a .NET library used to convert HTML or web pages to PDF document in ASP.NET Core application..
+The Syncfusion HTML to PDF converter is a .NET library used to convert HTML or web pages to PDF document in ASP.NET Core application.

 ## Steps to convert HTML to PDF in ASP.NET Core application